STOCKS NEWS INDONESIA-Nomura cuts XL Axiata target price

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-Nomura Equity Research lowered its target price on shares of PT XL Axiata Tbk to 5,700 rupiah from 6,000 after the cellular operator cut its full-year revenue forecast.
+Nomura Equity Research lowered its target price for mobile phone operator PT XL Axiata to 6,000 rupiah from 6,750 rupiah but maintained its 'neutral' rating, citing uncertainties over the company's margins and returns.

-"XL's 2Q results were good and trend better than those of peers, but the management lowered its revenue guidance for full-year 2013, which is disappointing although not very surprising given the weak 1Q run rate and good momentum from peers," Nomura said in a note on Friday.

-However, Axiata could regain some operating momentum as the company showed signs of improvement in the current quarter, Nomura said.

-The research house maintained its "buy" rating on XL Axiata, saying the company booked a revenue growth of 5 percent in the second quarter, higher than its peers.
-Telkomsel's revenue rose 4 percent and PT Indosat Tbk recorded a revenue growth of 2 percent in the second quarter.
+"XL is a good company with a good execution track-record, but there are now uncertainties around data competition, capex, margins and returns," Nomura analyst Sachin Gupta said in a note on Wednesday.

+The research house estimated the company's capital expenditure could be over $500 million this year.
+The company is rearranging its dealer and distribution channels which could see it remain aggressive for the next few quarters, it added.

-Shares of XL Axiata rose 2.89 percent to 4,450 rupiah, while the broader index edged up 0.08 percent.
+Shares of XL Axiata were up 0.95 percent at 5,300 rupiah, while the broader index was up 0.97 percent.

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)